kinwaicheuk-sony/midi2wav/README.md

 ```

 Notes:
+- It requires ~3GB of GPU VRAM depending on the midi file size.
-- On the RTX 4090, it takes about 30s per audio file, 31 minutes to finished 71 midi files.
+- On the RTX 4090, it takes about 30s per audio file, 29:13 minutes to finished 71 midi files.